 Peanut Butter Chocolate Chip Streusel Muffins

 - 1 1/4 cups all-purpose flour – divided

 - 3/4 cup brown sugar, packed – divided

 - 1/4 cup + 2 tablespoons peanut butter – divided

 - 1/2 cup mini chocolate chips – divided

 - 1/2 cup milk

 - 1 egg

-Preheat oven to 400 degrees.
-Line muffin tins with paper liners or grease well.
+Heat oven to 375 degrees.
+Line a muffin pan with paper liners or grease with cooking spray.